BetelhemNebebe/Sounds_interesting/README.md

 ## Set up environment
 The required Python version is >= 3.7.

-The yml file for the conda environment can be found [here](https://github.com/BetelhemNebebe/Sounds_interesting/blob/master/audioclip_env.yml).
+The yml file for the conda environment can be found [here](https://github.com/BetelhemNebebe/Sounds_interesting/blob/master/environment.yml).
 This environment has all the dependencies needed to run the code.
 It should be downloaded, created, and activated before running the code.

 **Creating the environment:**

-`conda env create -f audioclip_env.yml`
+`conda env create -f environment.yml`

 **Activating the environment:**

-`conda activate audioclip`
+`conda activate sounds_interesting`

 ## Paths that should be defined